We're here to help

 Do tattoo licenses cover body piercing too?

-Most tattoo licences cover both cosmetic piercing (defined as piercing any part of the body, including the ear) and tattooing.
-That’s because both tattoo and ear piercing treatments have the same licence requirements in the UK – clean premises, sterile equipment, and good hygiene practices.
+That's because both tattoo and ear piercing treatments have the same licence requirements in the UK.
+Such as clean premises, sterile equipment, and good hygience practices.

-Note that if you’re planning on piercing away from your studio, you’ll likely need to apply for a personal licence as well as a premises one.
+Note that if you’re planning on piercing away from your studio, you’ll still need to apply for a personal licence on top of the premises one.

 Are there any other requirements for getting a UK tattoo licence?

-Before you can receive your registration certificate – the official document which proves you’re fully licensed – you may need to pay a one-off fee and/or prepare your premises, furniture, and equipment for inspection.
+To receive your registration certificate – the official document which proves you're fully licensed – you may need to pay a one-off fee to the council.
+You'll also need to prepare your premises for inspection.

-The inspection will usually be soon after you’ve submitted your application.
-To give yourself plenty of time, you should educate yourself before you apply on any local bylaws and health and safety standards – especially as these can vary from council to council.
+This inspection will usually take place soon after you’ve submitted your application.
+To give yourself plenty of time, you should educate yourself on any local bylaws and health and safety standards before you apply.
+These vary from council to council and can be extensive.

-This toolkit from the Chartered Institute of Environmental Health (CIEH) is a good resource to familiarise yourself with.
-It sets out the required standards of practice for most tattoo artists in England and Wales – including guidance on personal hygiene and hand washing, infection control, the cleaning and sterilisation of equipment, personal protective equipment (PPE), sharp tools management, etc.
+This toolkit from the Chartered Institute of Environment Health (CIEH) has plenty of guidance.
+It sets out the standards of practice for most tattoo artists in England and Wales – including tips on personal hygience and hand washing, infection control, cleaning and sterilising of equipment, personal protective equipment (PPE), sharp tools management, and more.

 How often should I renew my tattoo licence?